pjfanning/akka-http-session/README.md

 `jti` (*JWT ID*) claim is a case-sensitive string containing a unique identifier for the JWT.
 It must be unique per token and collisions must be prevented even among values produced by different issuers. pekko-http-session will compute and include `jti` claim if `pekko.http.session.jwt.include-jti` is set to `true` (it's disabled by default).
-Token ids are generated using the below scheme:
+Token ids are generated usingValue the below scheme:

 `<iss claim value>-<random UUID>` or just `<random UUID>`, depending on the `iss` claim presence.